dotnet/machinelearning-samples/samples/csharp/getting-started/Regression_BikeSharingDemand/README.md

 ![Build -> Train -> Evaluate -> Consume](../shared_content/modelpipeline.png)

-However, in this example we trains multiple models (instead of a single one), each one based on a different regression learner/algorithm and finally we evaluate the accuracy of each approach/algorithm, so you can choose the trained model with better accuracy.
+However, in this example we train multiple models (instead of a single one), each one based on a different regression learner/algorithm and finally we evaluate the accuracy of each approach/algorithm, so you can choose the trained model with better accuracy.

 The following list are the trainers/algorithms used and compared: